 - 1 How Can Emu Oil help With Scars?

-- 2 Using Emu Oil for Stretch Marks and Scars
+- 2 Using Emu Oil for Stretch Marks and Scarsn

-Using Emu Oil for Stretch Marks and Scars
+Using Emu Oil for Stretch Marks and Scarsn

 Why is emu oil being used on Scars and Stretch marks?

-14 Properties of Emu Oil That Help With Scars
+14 Properties of Emu Oil That Help With Scarsn

-- Valued for thousands of years by Australia's native Aborigines for its healing powers, emu oil offers many natural qualities to help that can be useful to your health.
+5. Valued for thousands of years by Australia's native Aborigines for its healing attributes, emu oil provides many natural values that can be useful to your health.

-- Emu oil is a highly penetrating oil that absorbs without leaving an oily feel; and a non-comedogenic, which means that it does not block pores.
+8. Emu oil is a highly penetrating oil that absorbs without leaving an oily feel; and a non-comedogenic, which indicates that it does not block pores.

-- Emu oil naturally has Vitamin E,-a significant antioxidant and healing agent; Vitamin A, a known skin repairer and antioxidant; Linoleic acid, which helps to ease muscle aches and joint pain; Oleic acid, which is a proven skin cell regenerator and anti-wrinkle agent; Sapogenins, proven skin softeners; and Terpenes, known antiseptics.
+9. Emu oil naturally has Oleic acid, which is a proven skin cell regenerator; Linoleic acid, which helps to relieve muscle aches and joint pain; Vitamin E,-a significant antioxidant and healing agent; Vitamin A, a skin repairer and antioxidant; and anti-wrinkle agent; Sapogenins, proven skin softeners; and Terpenes, known antiseptics.

-- Emu Oil softens and moisturizes hands and cuticles; it also reduces the itching and flakiness linked with dry skin and protects the face and hands from wind and weather.
+11. Emu Oil softens and moisturizes hands and cuticles; it also reduces the itching and flakiness linked with dry skin and shields the face and hands from wind and weather.

 Uses Of Emu Oil on Scarring

 Emu oil has many benefits to the skin, including treating dry skin, burns, eczema, rashes, cuts, and other conditions related to the skin surface.
-It can also be a useful first aid remedy to reduce the risk of infection while promoting healing.
-Not only is it all-natural, but it is also non-comedogenic, hypo-allergenic, non-toxic, and does not irritate, making it easy to use on any part of your body, including delicate parts.
+It can also be a useful first aid remedy to minimize the risk of infection whereas enhancing healing.
+Not only is Emu oil all-natural, but it is also non-comedogenic, hypo-allergenic, non-toxic, and does not irritate, making it easy to use on any part of your body, including delicate parts.
 Because of these advantages, many people have started calling it a cure-all for all skin problems, including scarring.

 Emu Oil is Anti-inflammatory